Vitality-Fitness/cardiffsportsmassage.co.uk/content/about.md

 ## Clinic Location

-Both clinics are easy to find and have free off-street parking.
+The clinic is easy to find and has free off-street parking.

 ### The Body Mind Clinic